About Us

 PRESENTATION

 Fundación Engel emerged as an initiative from Claudio Engel and his four children to promote and foster creation, knowledge and reflection around contemporary Chilean and Latin American art.
-This takes place primarily through the Engel Collection and its future project, Santiago's Nuevo Museo de Santiago (NUMU).
+This takes place primarily through the Engel Collection and its future project NuMu, which stands for New Museum of Santiago.

 Mission